launchcodedev/router/README.md

 export default factory;
 ```

-Alright, so we now have a 'RouteFactory', whatever that is.
-If this file was in `./routes`,
+Alright, so we now have a 'RouteFactory', which can be consumed by our router.
-you'd now have a successful `/hello-world` GET route.
+If this file was in `./routes`, you'd now have a successful `/hello-world` GET route.

 A few explanations:

-1. We export a RouteFactory to make the router side-effect free
+1. We export a RouteFactory to make the router side-effect free (you can import it without requiring everything to be initialized)
 2. We define `Dependencies` so that you can be explicit about what other modules are used, usually this is a database connection or other integration

-So on to dependencies.
+So on to dependencies:

 ```typescript
 import {